mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 * Read [An Entry of One's Own](https://6dfb.tumblr.com/post/44879380376/an-entry-of-ones-own-or-why-are-there-so-few)
 * Read the first few sections of the [Process](../process/#picking-a-topic) chapter again.

-# Network Analysis + Spatial Analysis
+# Week 6 - Network Analysis + Spatial Analysis

 Reading Days disrupted our routine, so pay attention as we tackle multiple methods in one week!